MarkTripod-Duo/Cisco-Live-2024-DuoAPIUniversal/README.md

 Begin by starting the the demonstration application.

 1. In the command terminal navigate to the root project `DuoAPI` directory
+2. Make sure all of the required python modules are installed by running `pip3 install -r requirements.txt`
-2. Run the command `python3 app.py run` in the command terminal to start the demonstration application
+3. Run the command `python3 app.py run` in the command terminal to start the demonstration application
-3. Open a web browser and follow the link provided in the output of the demonstration application initialization
+4. Open a web browser and follow the link provided in the output of the demonstration application initialization
-4. Register a user with the application by selecting the `REGISTER` button in the blue menubar.
+5. Register a user with the application by selecting the `REGISTER` button in the blue menubar.
-5. Now that the application is running and a user has been registered, the [next step](Tutorial_Instructions/01-Create_Web_SDK_Integration.md) is to add Cisco Duo MFA.
+6. Now that the application is running and a user has been registered, the [next step](Tutorial_Instructions/01-Create_Web_SDK_Integration.md) is to add Cisco Duo MFA.

 ----